PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 [here](https://help.github.com/en/articles/fork-a-repo), apply the changes and open a Pull Request on GitHub as described [here](https://help.github.com/en/articles/creating-a-pull-request).
-For small changes this will be a sufficient setup, since this way even the full test suite will run against your changes.
-For more comprehensive work, you should read on carefully and follow the instructions.
+For small changes it will be sufficient to just apply your changes on GitHub and send the PR right away.
+For more comprehensive work, you should read on carefully, follow the instructions.

 ### Initial development setup